-Top 5 Google Drive tips and tricks
+Top 6 Google Drive tips and tricks

 Tip 2: Create shortcuts

-Another way to find a certain file or folder quickly is by creating shortcuts.
+Another way to quickly find a specific file or folder is by creating shortcuts.
 This can be done right from the comfort of your Android phone by using the Google Drive app or through the desktop.
-You can create shortcuts for the app or even your computer from the app.
+Likewise, you can create shortcuts for the app or even your computer from the app.

 Open Google Drive on your laptop or computer's internet browser.
 Right-click on the file you want to create a shortcut for.
 Click on Add a shortcut to Drive.